theocarranza/route_guard/README.md

-# Route Guard
+# Flutter Route Guard

 A platform-agnostic Flutter package for guarding routes based on asynchronous state.

-`route_guard` makes it easy to protect routes in your Flutter application, handling loading, error, and data states gracefully.
+`flutter_route_guard` makes it easy to protect routes in your Flutter application, handling loading, error, and data states gracefully.
 It is designed to work with any router, including `go_router`.

 ## Features